 Question: "What does the Bible say about compulsive hoarding?"

+It should be noted that compulsive hoarding is different from collecting.
+Compulsive hoarders tend to gather seemingly random items without much obvious personal significance or meaning—such as junk mail, trash, magazines, and newspapers—whereas collectors have a more purposed reason for the items they acquire.
+It has been suggested that compulsive hoarding often starts in the teen years, perhaps demonstrated through excessive clutter and trouble getting rid of things.
+As the disorder progresses, the hoarder garners more items for which there is no need and little or no space.
 As the hoard accumulates, the hoarder is too overwhelmed to reverse the damage, and the problem escalates into extreme proportions.
 The hoard starts to replace human relationships, as the person seems to choose the stuff over his loved ones.
 Hoarders usually feel isolated, depressed, and misunderstood by others—others who want them to throw away their hoards.
 The objects become a part of the hoarder's identity and how he sees himself.
+The objects may also be foundational to the hoarder's sense of safety.
 That is why he feels personally attacked if someone wants to get rid of the hoard.

+No matter where a hoarder falls on the spectrum, there is hope.
 A hoarder needs to learn how to make healthy decisions that will lead to resisting the urge for more buying/acquiring, disposing of unneeded items, and putting things in a regular place.
+For those with a milder form, this may be a learned process of logic in which they think about their goals and the consequences of certain behaviors.
+Learning new ways to handle anxiety or to meet emotional needs will be helpful.
+Those with more severe forms of compulsive hoarding will likely need more intensive emotional healing.
+It could also be that medication may be of help.
 The best treatment plan for believers is to work with a biblical counselor to gain insight into their own personal values, how they process emotions, and how to walk more closely with Jesus.
-Working with a professional organizer to practice making better decisions regarding possessions can also be helpful.
+God is ultimately the only One in whom our anxieties can be resolved and our needs can be met.
+Only He can provide complete healing.
+Working with a professional organizer to help discard unnecessary items from the current hoard and provide a plan to not let it get out of hand again can also be helpful.

 The underlying cause of hoarding is our human tendency to want things and our inability to discern what is truly valuable.
-Jesus is the most precious treasure we can possess, and His followers should value what He values.
+For those with severe compulsive hoarding, anxiety or loss or genetics may prompt the behavior and limit a person's ability to discern value and worth.
+But for all of us, Jesus is the most precious treasure we can possess, and His followers should value what He values.
 Trusting in Him means we no longer have to rely on ourselves in a hopeless effort to meet our needs or satisfy our souls.
 Jesus declared, "I am the bread of life.
 He who comes to me will never go hungry, and he who believes in me will never be thirsty" (John 6:35).